Songs German troops sang in the field

 I've merged your post with an old thread dealing with the same subject, feel free to browse through.
 And remember to differentiate what the modern people think might have been popular back in the day (a large part of it is fantasy), and what was printed in songbooks or recorded, from what was actually accepted and sang by the troops on their own.
 This topic deals exclusively with documenting the latter.

-Note: I've corrected the title of the SS song in your post; the "Teufelslied" that you originally mentioned was a Condor Legion song (real title: "Teufelslied der A/88") and "SS marschiert in Feindesland" was one of its covers (which became popular after the invention of the internet).
+Note: I've corrected the title of the SS song in your post; the "Teufelslied" that you originally mentioned was a Condor Legion song (correct title: "Teufelslied der A/88") and "SS marschiert in Feindesland" was one of its covers (which became popular after the invention of the internet).

 Cheers,